Although there is much to dislike about King John, at times I found myself laughing out loud at (if not necessarily approving of) his sleight of hand.

 John almost certainly died from dysentery caught in Bishop’s Lynn – though a surfeit of peaches and new cider, weariness from excessive frantic travel, the heartbreaking news of defeats by his enemies, and the losses of his religious relics and money in the Wash, probably all combined to play a part.

 He was immediately disembowelled (as was the custom) and his intestines were buried in the nearby Croxton Abbey.
 John’s other bodily remains were entombed in Worcester Cathedral, apparently because with the civil war going on, it needed a place of safety.
+He had also requested to be buried in Worcester because John wanted to rest between two of his favourite saints (St Wolstan and St Oswald).
+He hoped they would help secure him a good place in eternity.
 It is ironic that Worcester was chosen because on least one occasion John had threatened to burn the city to the ground.

 Click here for History Trivia on King John.